-- (a) The individuals who take or manage risk clearly understand it. - (b) The Group's risk exposure is within established limits. - (c) Risk taking decisions are in line with business strategy and objectives set by the Board of Directors. - (d) The expected payoffs compensate for the risks taken. - (e) Sufficient capital, as a buffer, is available to take risk.
+- (a) The individuals who take or manage risk clearly understand it. - (b) The Group's risk exposure is within established limits. - (c) Risk taking decisions are in line with business strategy and objectives set by the Board of Directors. - (d) The expected payoffs compensate for the risks taken.

+(e) Sufficient capital, as a buffer, is available to minimise the impact of the risk.